-Our members undertake regular planned and unannounced monitoring visits to hospitals, clinics and other health service premises and report to managers with their recommendations for improvements.
+Our volunteers undertake regular planned and unannounced monitoring visits to hospitals, clinics and other health service and social care premises and report to managers with feedback and recommendations for improvements.

-We are engaged on all plans for service changes to local health services and in turn feed in the views of patients and public so they can influence the decisions taken by the Health Boards in line with current engagement and consultation guidance.
+We are engaged on all plans for service changes to local health and social care services and in turn feed in the views of patients and public so they can influence the decisions taken by the Health Boards and Local Authorities in line with current engagement and consultation guidance.

-We provide a free independent advocacy service should you wish to raise a concern in any part of the NHS.
+We provide a free independent advocacy service should you wish to raise a concern in any part of the NHS or social care system.
 We can:

-Let us know what sort of service the NHS is providing in our area.
+Let us know what sort of service the NHS and Local Authorities are providing in our area.
 We need to know the views of local people.
 Just as importantly, you may be very pleased with a service and want to be sure that it will continue.
-Why not join our local committee as a public member by emailing SouthGlam.Chiefofficer@waleschc.org.uk

 Pro-Copy Business Centre (Rear)